webrecorder/web-replay-gen/README.md

 ### 6. Deploy

-Push to `main` to automatically deploy your site to GitHub Pages :sparkles:
+Push to `main` to automatically deploy your site to GitHub Pages using [this GitHub Action](.github/workflows/publish-gh-pages.yml) :sparkles:

 To disable publishing to Pages, simply delete the `publish-gh-pages.yml` workflow.